 See my main Language Notes webpage

-Michael Goldberg’s site page:
+Michael Goldberg’s site page: Now unavailable.

 The English Biz Glossary of Linguistics is a very useful site which explains complicated matters clearly.